Deiverpa/portfolio/README.md

 Portafolio Deiver Peña

-Inspiración y recorrido: https://youtu.be/0fYi8SGA20k
+Guide and credit from: https://youtu.be/0fYi8SGA20k

-Iniciado con Vite: npm create vite@latest ./ -- --template react Estilado con TailwindCSS
+Started with Vite: npm create vite@latest ./ -- --template react using TailwindCSS